eosphere/HeadsUp-Monitoring-Alerts/config-deploy-guide.md

 The website is a SPA (single page application) when the user browses to it, it opens a websocket to the website.
 The website then sends metrics and alerts down that websocket.

 ## Ingestor
 The Ingestor is the engine of the HeadsUp platform.
 The Ingestor is resposible for querying all monitored nodes and providing structured metric data to the Website.

+Since version v0.0.129 the ingestor function is split across two conatiners ```ingestor``` and ```ingestor-aux```.
+The latter is a new container running a high performance Rust iteration of the HeadsUp Ingestor.
+Currently only a few processes are handled by ```ingestor-aux``` in time all processes will be migrated over.

 ## Database